-Cell Phones and Smartwatches: Didactic and Clinical
+Cell Phones/Smartwatches/Earbuds: Didactic and Clinical

-All cell phones and smartwatches must be stored away during didactic assessments (exams, quizzes, etc.) to ensure fairness and academic integrity.
+All cell phones, smartwatches, and earbuds must be stored away during didactic assessments (exams, quizzes, etc.) to ensure fairness and academic integrity.
 Using these devices during evaluations constitutes academic dishonesty, which can have profound consequences, including program dismissal and ineligibility for the ARRT registry exam.

-To ensure complete focus on learning and patient safety, Clinical Preceptors may require students to store away smartwatches and cell phones during competency exams and in situations where they impede attentiveness to learning or patient care.
+To ensure complete focus on learning and patient safety, Clinical Preceptors may require students to store away smartwatches, cell phones, and earbuds during competency exams and in situations where they impede attentiveness to learning or patient care.
 Excessive use or non-compliance with this requirement, as communicated by the Preceptor, will be reported and may impact your clinical evaluation.

-Noncompliance: Cell Phones and Smart Watches
+Noncompliance: Cell Phones/Smart Watches/Earbuds